0tkl/EPANET/BUILDING.md

 These two scripts build EPANET binaries for both the 32 and 64 bit Windows platforms, placing them in the `win_build\32bit` and `win_build\64bit` directories, respectively.

-A tutorial on [building OWA EPANET from source on Windows](tools/BuildAndTest.md), including running unit tests and performing regression testing, is also avaiable.
+A tutorial on [building OWA EPANET from source on Windows](tools/BuildAndTest.md), including running unit tests and performing regression testing, is also available.

 ## Alternative build with Conan
 Conan is an increasingly popular C/C++ package management suite.
 To build EPANET using Conan, use the following commands as a starting point: